collab-uniba/tosem2021-personality-rep-package/README.md

 If you have `anaconda` installed, ensure that the `conda base` environment is not active during setup.

+Finally, ensure that the environment variable `$JAVA_HOME` is properly set.

 ### Reproducible pipeline

 To reproduce the pipeline, run the `repro.sh` script.